ryofurue/ctwmodes/README.md

 described [below](#hx-input-file-for-conf.jl)
 and [below](#nz-input-file-for-conf.jl).
-Examples are provided as [utils/Conf_topo.txt] and [utils/Conf_Ne.txt] (?????
-Not yet provided.
-Not tested ???????)
+Examples are provided as [utils/Conf_topo.txt] and [utils/Conf_Ne.txt].

 If the corresponding data file does not exist, `conf.jl` uses a continuous function for h(x) or N(z).
+Currently, `conf.jl` uses functions defined in `SeaParams.jl`.
-So, edit this script to use your own functional forms.
+So, you can add your function to this module edit `conf.jl` to use it.
+But `SeaParams.jl` isn't an essential part of the tools at all.
+You can directly define your function in `conf.jl`.

 ### (Optional) Visualizing the topography and grid